HealthInfo Canterbury

 Your doctor will decide which type of feeding tube is best for you.

 There are different types of feed.
 Your dietitian will select one that best meets your nutrition needs.
 They will also decide how much you need to have each day.
 Your dietitian will prescribe the feed and arrange to have it delivered to you.
-The feed is fully subsidised so there is no cost to you.
-There is also no charge for delivery.
+The feed is fully subsidised, but you may have to pay a prescription fee.
+There is no charge for delivery.

 Either a feeding pump or a syringe can be used for tube feeding.
 Feeding using a syringe is also called bolus feeding.
 Your dietitian and nurse will give you all the equipment you need.
 They will also teach you how to tube feed and look after your feeding tube.